matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr05/README.md

 # Task 1 - Nginx
 ## (1b) Question : Why is it useful in many cases to block access to the web server using an IP address?
-* Secure websites use certificates for verification and the certificates are primarily associated with domain names not IP address.
+* Secure websites use certificates for verification and the certificates are primarily associated with domain names not just IP address.

-* And at any given time, the website can hosted under a new/different provider with another IP address anywhere in the world.
+* And at any given time, the website can be hosted under a new/different provider with another IP address anywhere in the world.

-* In practice most web servers are usually accessed via a proxy/loadbalancer for security and efficient traffik distribution.
-Hence accessing the server directly with its Ip address defeats this objective.
+* In practice most web servers are usually accessed via a proxy/loadbalancer for security and efficient traffic distribution.
+Hence accessing the server directly with its IP address defeats this objective.
 .
 ## (1b)Provide your docker compose file and configuration file /etc/nginx/nginx.conf.
 Explain both files in detail.